This online calculator balances equations of chemical reactions. There are several methods of balancing chemical

 The last two are used for redox reactions.

-This chemical equation balancer uses algebraic method - it is usually quite complex for manual calculations, however, it perfectly fits for the computer program.
+This chemical equation balancer uses the algebraic method – which is usually quite complex for manual calculations, however, it fits the computer program perfectly.

-Algebraic method is based on Law of Conservation of Mass: Matter cannot be created nor destroyed.
-Therefore the number of each type of atom on each side of a chemical equation must be the same.
+The algebraic method is based on the Law of Conservation of Mass – that matter can neither be created nor destroyed.
+Therefore, the number of each type of atom on each side of a chemical equation must be the same.
 Balancing chemical equations is the process of ensuring the conservation of matter.
 So, you just need to create a set of algebraic equations expressing the number of atoms of each element involved in the reaction and solve it.
 Therefore this method could be used for any type of chemical reaction (including redox reactions).

 Let me illustrate this method by example.